- Performing Arts

 Please provide an email address so the CENTQUATRE-PARIS can send you a link to activate your participation in the show a few days before the show.

-An exceptional show to be experienced from home – although it was filmed live at the CENTQUATRE-PARIS – that can only be seen online thanks to the magic of digital technology.
-On stage, and surrounded by an artillery of technological tricks, Jack Gleeson (King Joffrey in Game of Thrones!) tells of the promises of transhumanism, which considers humans to be animals to be improved by merging them with technology.
+An exceptional show to be experienced from home – even though it was filmed live at the CENTQUATRE-PARIS – that can only be seen online, through the magic of the Internet.
+On stage, surrounded by an arsenal of technological tricks, Jack Gleeson (King Joffrey in Game of Thrones!) relates the promise of transhumanism, which aims to enhance humans through fusion with technology, to become more than the animals we are.

 Némo Pass: book 3 shows of the Biennale Némo at the CENTQUATRE-PARIS and benefit from the subscription rate for all the shows of the 2021-2022 CENTQUATRE-PARIS season!